apostrophecms/apostrophe/README.md

 If you'd like to implement that idea or fix that bug, please fork the repository and make the update.
 Pull requests are warmly welcome.

 ## License
-Apostrophe is released under the [MIT License](https://github.com/punkave/apostrophe/blob/master/LICENSE.md).
+ApostropheCMS is released under the [MIT License](https://github.com/punkave/apostrophe/blob/master/LICENSE.md).

 [![Build Status](https://travis-ci.org/punkave/apostrophe.svg?branch=master)](https://travis-ci.org/punkave/apostrophe)